Heniker/Starsector-Mods/README.md

 ### Improvised Refinery
 - Improvised Refinery hullmod:<br/>
   Install an Improvised Refinery onto the ship.
-The Refinery can inefficently convert Ore into Metals.<br/>
+The Refinery can inefficiently convert Ore into Metals.<br/>
-  The conversion speed is based on CR and number of ships with hullmod in fleet.
+  The conversion speed is based on CR and number of ships with hullmod within fleet.
 Having nanoforge in cargo also influences conversion speed and efficiency.<br/>
   A logistics hullmod.
 Can only be installed on Capital class ships.
 Unlocks when player gets Improvised Equipment skill.
 Can be randomly found in derelict structures.<br/>
-  Updates (effectively) in real-time<br/>
+  Updates (effectively) in real-time.<br/>

 - Toggle Refinery ability:<br/>
   Toggles Improvised Refinery hullmod for all ships within player fleet.<br/>